Exploring St Peter’s Kirk – the listening walk

 May Anderson, Sandy Dennison, Susan Dennison, Elma Rosie and Jimmy Wishart

-Referencing the listening walk: Sheena Graham-George and contributors to The Listening Walk [with additional material from Mark K Smith] (2025).
+Referencing the listening walk: Sheena Graham-George and contributors to The Listening Walk [with additional material from Allan Lamont and Mark K Smith] (2025).
 Exploring Kirkhouse and the St Peter’s Kirk Listening Walk, Exploring South Ronaldsay.
 St Margaret’s Hope. [https://exploringsouthronaldsay.net/exploring-and-visiting-kirkhouse-and-st-peters-kirk/].
 Retrieved: insert date].

 Standing Stones